 Thanks to QuestionPro, our team can use tablets or smartphones to collect monitoring and evaluation data without the need for internet access or carrying stacks of questionnaires with us.
 The risk of losing data, the stress of shipping surveys, and the inconvenience of data entry have disappeared.
 Furthermore, the GPS record allows us to do longitudinal studies over time comparing the same households.

-QuestionPro has been instrumental in helping us to be more effective in crucial data collection, allowing us to focus our time and efforts on our mission: Empowering Rural Communities.
+QuestionPro has been instrumental in helping us to be more effective in crucial online data collection, allowing us to focus our time and efforts on our mission: Empowering Rural Communities.

 Learn more about Oorja at www.oorjasolutions.org